Is God Unfair?

 One of you will say to me, ‘Then why does God still find fault?
 For who can resist His will?’

 But who are you, O man, to talk back to God?
 Shall what is formed say to Him who formed it, ‘Why did You make me like this?’
 Does not the potter have the right to make from the same lump of clay one vessel for special occasions and another for common use?”
-Romans 9:17-21 Berean
+Romans 9:17-21 BSB

-The idea of unfairness is a human concern, not that Jesus cannot relate.
-He absolutely had many unfair things happen to Him that He might have complained about, but He knew better and trusted His Father.
-God’s calling and election is sure, so we accept our lot because the Potter has the right to form us as He chooses.
+We must accept our lot because the Potter has the right to form us as He chooses.
 It is only our own fearful human hearts that see another’s calling and believe it is a negative reflection of our own status and position.
+God’s calling and election is sure.
+Our callings differ, just as our paths do.
+Differentness is not badness, nor is it a sign of one being better or less than another.

 “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows.